-But we are not immune to nature’s moods; 2018 has seen Wales experience intense cold and snowfall[link], heat and drought[link], fires[link], landslides[link] and even a small earthquake[link] shaking the region.
-Storm Callum[link] brings damaging winds and heavy rain to South Wales even as Disaster Reduction Day is marked.
+But we are not immune to nature’s moods; 2018 and 2019 have seen Wales experience intense cold and snowfall[link], heat and drought[link], fires[link], landslides[link] and even a small earthquake[link] shaking the region.
+Storm Callum[link] brings damaging winds and heavy rain to South Wales even as Disaster Reduction Day 2018 was marked.

 Geological processes and weather systems will always lead to significant natural events happening, just as they have in the past.
 However we can help prevent them becoming disastrous by being prepared through for example building flood defences, practising earthquake drills, well-informed planning and construction of housing, industry and infrastructure.
 On the big scale we can all help keep man-made climate change within bounds – the recent IPCC report[link] highlighted the huge challenge in keeping the rise of average global temperature to no more than 1.5o above pre-industrial levels.

 Wales and indeed the communities and landscapes which make up our C21st Geopark were in at the start of industrialisation; we celebrate the industrial heritage along our southern fringe, localities where coal, ironstone, silica rock and limestone were mined or quarried to feed the ironworking industry which grew from the late eighteenth century.
 As one of the birthplaces of the Industrial Revolution, this place witnessed the start of arguably the most significant transformation of humanity in its history, a 250 year transformation which has wrought unprecedented change on the natural world too and is indeed increasingly changing the world’s climate.